 If the watch crystal (the clear face) has been broken, the cost of repairing is approximately $40.00 and up.

-For old pocket watches basic cleaning & oiling costs $140.00 and up.
-Due to extreme price increases, most mainsprings for pocket watches now cost about $80.00 installed.
+For old pocket watches basic cleaning & oiling costs around $200.00 and up.
+Due to extreme price increases, most mainsprings for pocket watches now cost $80.00 or more installed.

 Mechanical watches have a mainspring that exerts a lot of power on very small surfaces.
 If you don't have them cleaned and oiled every four to ten years (depending on how well they are sealed) , dirt can mix in with the oil, and acts like sandpaper this can dramatically shorten the life of your watch.